wp-plugins/mail-from/readme.txt

 == Changes ==

+**0.3.1**
+*   *Actually* added the display of the final email address WordPress is using

 **0.3**
-* Added the a display of the final email address WordPress is using
+*   Added the display of the final email address WordPress is using
 *   Tweaked Settings Page to suit WordPress 2.5

 **0.2**
 *   Added the ability to change the sender's name the mail is coming from.
 *   The plugin will now remove invalid characters from the user name and domain name and convert to lower case when the settings are updated.

 **0.1**
 *   Initial release.

 == Settings ==